 Innovation, a panacea for small retailers?

 I had the pleasure of living in Cardiff when the St Davids centre opened and waited to see if it would sink or swim.
 The effect it had was to help the city climb up the UK retail index.
-At the time many smaller independent traders were uncertain as to whether this would put them out of business or act as a magnet to attract more customers for them.
+At the time many smaller independent traders were uncertain as to whether this would put them out of business or act as a magnet to attract more customers.

-This poses the question – in today’s continually innovative retail market, should smaller, traditional retailers adapt their stores to the changed retail habits of today’s consumer?
+This poses the question – in today’s continually innovative retail market.
+Should smaller, traditional retailers adapt their stores to the changed retail habits of today’s consumer?
 What can they do to make sure that consumers enjoy the experience, as well as the purchases that the independent traders are known for?

 Could a bookshop offer a great cup of coffee to fortify tired shoppers or keep hold of them for longer?
 Could the male barbershop be enhanced to pamper men in the same way as ladies hairdressers?